The Large Connectivity Limit of the Anderson Model on Tree Graphs: The ``free energy'' function and its computation

 In the localized phase (i.e. if the spectrum is almost surely pure point in some neighborhood $\mathcal{V}$ of $E$), for almost all realizations of the disorder, $\lim_{\eta \searrow 0} \Gamma_{K,t}(y,E'+i\eta,\omega)$ exists and is real for all sites $y$ and almost all $E' \in \mathcal{V}$.
-Conversely, for almost all $E$ within the localized phase, and almost all realizations of the disorder, $\lim_{\eta \searrow 0} \Gamma_{K,t}(y,E+i\eta,\omega)$ exists and is real for all sites $y$.\footnote{Here it would be tempting to say that this property holds for \textit{all} $E$ in the localized phase, but we do not have a proof of this statement.
-One can however show that any $E$ in the localized phase is almost surely not an eigenvalue of $H_{K,t}(\omega)$; this follows from the simplicity of the spectrum within the pure point phase \cite{simon94} and ergodicity (\cite{carmona}, in particular Prop.~V.2.8).}.
+Conversely, for almost all $E$ within the localized phase, and almost all realizations of the disorder, $\lim_{\eta \searrow 0} \Gamma_{K,t}(y,E+i\eta,\omega)$ exists and is real for all sites $y$ \cite{footnote_1}.
 Therefore, for an energy $E$ such that the above property holds, the distribution of $\Gamma_{K,t}(y,E+i\eta,\omega)$ becomes supported on the real axis, and (\ref{eq_rde_gamma_im}) can be replaced by: \beq \Gamma \=d \frac{1}{ V - E - t^2 \sum_{i=1}^K \Gamma_i } \ , \eeq where $\Gamma$ is now real, and the solution of this equation has to be selected as the limit of the one of (\ref{eq_rde_gamma_im}) when $\eta \searrow 0$.
 Since the random variable $V$ admits a density, its sum with any other random variable also does \cite{feller1}, and we deduce from (\ref{eq_rde_gamma_real}) that $\Gamma$ admits a probability density, that we denote $p_{K,t,E}$.